rlf-arlut/tmrg/doc/source/triplication.rst

      net : do_not_triplicate
      tmr_error : true

-There should be one section per module, each property/value pair sets a constrain.
+There should be one section per module, each property/value pair sets a constraint.
 To load a configuration file, you have to specify its name as a command line argument:

 .. code-block:: bash